Supplement to Propositional Attitude Reports

 The De Re/De Dicto Distinction

-Propositional attitude verbs seem to be examples of what we can call opacity verbs.
+Propositional attitude verbs are opacity inducing.
 That is, they seem to create linguistic environments that do not permit substitution of co-designating singular terms salva veritate.
-This is the basis of Frege's puzzle.
+This is the basis of Frege’s puzzle.
 Modals like ‘it is necessary that’ and ‘it is possible that’ are also opacity inducing.
-Opacity verbs give rise to a de re/de dicto distinction.
+Opacity inducing expressions give rise to a de re/de dicto distinction.
 The de re/de dicto distinction has meant different things to different people.
-Below we'll distinguish three different conceptions of this distinction, the first two concerning the status of sentences and the third being more metaphysical.
-But first let us motivate the distinction.
+Below we’ll distinguish three different conceptions of this distinction, the first two concerning the status of sentences and the third being more metaphysical.
+We begin by motivating the distinction.

 (1) Ralph believes that someone is a spy.

 (3) Someone is such that Ralph believes that s/he is a spy.